storj/docs/app/dcs/api/uplink-cli/share-command/page.md

 URL       : https://link.storjshare.io/s/jvguri.../cakes
 ```

-Also note that the URL uses the same Gateway MT access key, so if you have that already, you don't necessarily need to run this command to generate a shareable link.&#x20;
+Also note that the URL uses the same Gateway MT access key, so if you have that already, you don't necessarily need to run this command to generate a shareable link.

 `https://link.storjshare.io/s/<access key>/<object path>`